2 min read

 I realise that this does almost sound like “No one ever got fired for having a website” circa the old IBM argument doesn’t it?
 Am I just being old fashioned?

-Websites don't have to be expensive to maintain, you can get a free site on a service like WordPress although it would be worth stumping up a few hundred each month for a decent host and a managed package.
-More importantly, get your own domain name and make sure you own that space online.
+Websites don't have to be expensive to maintain, you can get a free site on a service like WordPress although it would be worth stumping up money each month for a decent host and a managed package.
+This site is hosted on Ghost Pro which is a fine alternative.